-- 25 For he must reign, till he hath put all enemies under his feet, - 26 The last enemy that shall be destroyed is death. - 27 For he hath put all things under his feet....
+- 25 For he must reign, till he hath put all enemies under his feet. - 26 The last enemy that shall be destroyed is death. - 27a For he hath put all things under his feet.

-MEMORY VERSE: But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honour; that he by the grace of God should taste death for every man.
-Hebrews 2:9.
+MEMORY VERSE: But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honour; that he by the grace of God should taste death for every man. -Hebrews 2:9 with Him unto everlasting life.

 CENTRAL THOUGHT: Although God in the beginning created man to subdue the earth, man, through sin and disobedience, lost that dominion.
-But Christ, through submission to God unto death, has been given of God the subjection of this world and that which is to come.
-In the end He will destroy death and bring us forth with Him unto everlasting life.
+Christ, however, through submission to God unto death, has been given of God the subjection of this world and that which is to come.
+In the end He will destroy death and bring us forth

-(Psalm 8:1).
-"O Lord our Lord": The Hebrew says, "O Jehovah our sovereign."
-Sovereign means "a bove or superior to all others."
-This can be applied to our Lord, Jesus Christ, Himself, who has been invested with the same power that His Father Jehovah has.
+Psalm 8:1 "O Lord our Lord": O Jehovah our sovereign (Hebrew).
+"Sovereign" means above or superior to all others.
+This can be applied to our Lord Jesus Christ, Himself, who has been invested with the same power that His Father Jehovah has.

-(Psalm 8:4), "Mindful": To mark, to recognize, to remember and think upon.
-"Visit": To make special point or effort to go to see and commune with.
+Psalm 8:4 "Mindful": to mark; to recognize; to remember and think upon.
+"Visit": to make a special point or effort to go see and commune with someone.

-(Psalm 8:5), "Thou has made him a little lower than the angels": The Hebrew says: "You have made him lack a little from God."
+Psalm 8:5 "Thou hast made him a little lower than the angels": from the Hebrew which says: "You have made him lack a little from God."
 The word "angels" here is translated from the Hebrew word "Elohim" which is generally the term for "God."
-This was true of man in his first created state: holy, upright, spiritual, intelligent and invested with dominion over the creation.
-Man lost this blessed state when he chose to disobey God and was driven from the garden of God's presence.
+This was true of man in his first created state: holy, upright, spiritual, intelligent, and invested with dominion over the creation.
+Man lost this blessed state when he chose to disobey God and was driven from the garden and God's presence.
 The writer in Hebrews now applies this to Christ.

-(Hebrews 2:5), The Greek says.
-"For not to angels subjected He the habitable world coming, about which we speak."
-The dominion of the future world to come is what the writer is pointing to as he quotes in the following verses from Psalm 8.
+Hebrews 2:5 "For unto the angels...": from the Greek which says, "For not to angels subjected He the habitable world coming, about which we speak."
+The writer is pointing to the dominion of the future world as he quotes in the following verses from Psalm 8.

-(Hebrews 2:6), "Testified": The Greek meaning here is "solemnly and earnestly witnessed."
+Hebrews 2:6 "Testified": solemnly and earnestly witnessed (Greek).
 This testimony is applied by the writer directly unto Christ Jesus, the second Adam, the Redeemer of lost men.
 What was lost by man in the awful fall into sin is now regained by Christ.
 But the dominion is to deliver our souls from sin and death to an eternal dwelling with Him in the world to come.

-(Hebrews 2:8), "We see not yet all things put under him": Although Christ has conquered death and sin by His death and resurrection from the grave.
-He has not been given the full dominion, and all things are not yet put under His feet as they will be when He comes the second time without sin unto salvation.
+Hebrews 2:8 "We see not yet all things put under him."
+Although Christ has conquered death and sin by His death and resurrection from the grave, He has not been given the full dominion, and all things are not yet put under His feet as they will be when He comes the second time without sin unto salvation.
 The Father has wisely postponed the final victory into the future.
-In the meantime He has set Christ at His own right hand to reign over His enemies while they are yet permitted to continue.
+In the meantime, He has set Christ at His own right hand to reign over His enemies while they are yet permitted to continue.
 At the right hand of God, Christ is filling the office of the great High Priest of our salvation, interceding for all in this world who seek after Him.
-But we know that the time is coming when His enemies WILL be subjected and destroyed.
+We know, however, that the time is coming when His enemies WILL be subjected and destroyed.